pagebase/Movies-TV-Shows-Books-Ledger/Notes/Book_1.md

 7. **Remove limitless beliefs:** Have you ever had the experience of being in a pressure situation where you need to do something that typically comes easily to you- writing a memo or doing quick calculation, for example- but the intensity causes you to doubt yourself so much that you fail at this task?
 That's a limiting belief setting you back.
 	1. **Name the belief:** If you always say to you like *I'm terrible at public speaking*.
 Writing them down or saying them out loud make aware.
 If you ever get negative thoughts like this, simple write it down or say it out loud.
 	2. **Check the facts:** Most beliefs made in childhood such as *ghost in this room*,  *I can't run faster than Bolt*, these are the beliefs made in childhood, since that day you been accepting it.
 If you ever get stuck while solving anything just ask to yourself ***Is this always true?
 Where's the proof?*
 	3. **Create new belief:**  Replace old belief with new one.
-For example: *I'm bad at public speaking* this line was negative, let's shine this one with new one as *I can improve my public speaking skill by participating in stage events, fest, announcements*
+For example: *I'm bad at public speaking* this line was negative, let's shine this one with new one as *I can improve my public speaking skill by participating in stage events, fest, announcements*.
 In short:
  *Catch* the belief, *Question* the belief, *Change* the belief.
 8. **Set SMART goals:**
 	1.  **S is for specific:**  Don't just say *I want to get fit*.
 Be specific as *I want to run 5 kilometers without stopping*.
 	2. **M is for Measurable:** If you can't measure your goal, you can't manage it. *I’ll read more books*, this line isn't measurable but this one does *I’ll read 12 books this year (1 per month)*